apastel/ytmusic-deleter/README.md

 YTMusic Deleter is an installable program for performing batch delete operations on your YouTube Music library, since currently there is no built-in option to do this.
 This tool is faster than browser-based / Javscript-based tools because it uses the YouTube Music API to make rapid requests against your library instead of doing the deletion manually in your browser.
+It also has additional features for playlist management, like sorting and removing duplicates.

 If this project helped you and you want to thank me, you can <a href="https://www.buymeacoffee.com/jewbix.cube">get me a beer!</a>